ShiFuSteve/easy-image-sizes/README.md

 ## Changelog

-**1.2 2020-10-31**
+**1.3 2020-10-31**

-* Refactored the codebase and ensured compatability with newest version of WordPress
+* Refactored the codebase and ensured compatibility with newest version of WordPress

 **1.1 2016-03-05**